PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4941" title="GS: Use custom allocator for SW renderer" authors="tellowkrinkle" >}}

 This new behavior improves the software renderer quite drastically in a good way and handles it more specifically in certain situations.
-I would even state that the sofware renderer has never been this fast even compared to the older stable versions as I always tried to play True Crime NYC and never got full speed in the software renderer and now it's handling it with ease.
+I would even state that the software renderer has never been this fast even compared to the older stable versions as I always tried to play True Crime NYC and never got full speed in the software renderer and now it's handling it with ease.

 {{< progress/github-link prNums="4952" title="GS: Further state cleanup + fixes for older dump compatibility" authors="refractionpcsx2" >}}